Corruptex/booru-dataset-gatherer/README.md

 In [Examples](#examples) multiple examples are given for different purposes using the above mentioned arguments.

 ### Profiles
 To make it easier to repeat tasks, arguments can be contained inside a `.json` file.
 This is called a profile, with which you can easily load a certain set of arguments into the application without the need to pass any arguments yourself.
-Any argument that's passed with a `--profile` argument overrules the values inside the profile.
+Any argument that's passed with a `--profile` argument will be ignored.

-If in the `booruProfile` json the `size` argument is set to 20, it'll be overruled by the raw argument that's passed in.
+If in the `booruProfile` json the `size` argument is set to 20, it'll overrule the raw argument that's passed in.
 In this scenario
-`--profile "booruProfile" --size 50` the `size` will be 50, even though 20 is defined in the `booruProfile`.
+`--profile "booruProfile" --size 50` the `size` will be 20, even though 50 is passed as an argument.

 A profile can look like this:
 ```json